JimmyMcGillEsq/python_autotest_course/README.md

-# python_autotest_course
+# Python Autotest Course

-Homework projects for the course.
+## Homework projects for the course.
+\n
 I'll add my autotests to this repository.
+Now I have